Dear readers,

 Over the years I have been privileged to publish the works of many emerging writers, many for the first time.
 Alongside the new voices, I am proud to have published the works of seasoned pros with many professional publishing credits.
 I am continually amazed by the quality of the work that comes into my inbox, and I hope you enjoy the stories I select as much as I do.

-Swords & Sorcery Magazine is, and always has been, a one person operation.
-I am responsible for choosing the stories that are presented here, and also for all aspects of production.
+Swords & Sorcery Magazine is, and always has been, a small operation.
+I choose the stories that are presented here with the help of assistant editor Patrick Odren, and am responsible for all aspects of production.
 Beyond the criteria I lay out in the submission guidelines the one thing that all the stories I publish have in common is that I enjoyed reading them.
 I apologize for any errors or omissions.
 I am happy to correct any that I find, or are pointed out to me.

 I can be reached with questions or comments at editor@swordsandsorcerymagazine.com.
 Public comments can be made on our Facebook Page.
-Swords & Sorcery also has an X, formerly Twitter feed, @SwordsNSorcery, and a Bluesky account where I post links to stories when they are posted.
+Swords & Sorcery also has a Bluesky account where I post links to stories when they are posted.
 Submissions are always welcome, but please see the guidelines before submitting.
 I’m looking for genre-related reviews and critical essays in addition to short fiction.
 Please query before submitting anything not clearly within the guidelines.

 If you want to support Swords & Sorcery Magazine, I now have a Patreon.